Schnirivadze/hnefatafl/client/README.md

 ## Features
 #### Added in this commit
 - Now when you press on a piece the code uses piece position and not the mouse position
-- A bit better visualisation of allowed moves(now irrelevant to move pieces are half tranfparent)
+- A bit better visualisation of allowed moves(now irrelevant to move pieces are half transparent)
 - Z-Index is better but still wrong
 - Pieces cant move against rules
 - COMMENTS!!!